OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 ### 2.6. `<UserInterfaceLabelStringValue>`

+*This is a supplemental value type referenced by the parameter definitions in sections 2.1–2.4 and 2.9+.*

 A string value subject to the following constraints:

 1. Allowable characters: Any unicode character except those in the Cc unicode character category.